lorenzoalali/Gemini-and-AI-Studio-Mass-Chat-Deleter/README.md

 ## ⚠️ Disclaimer
 **Usage At Your Own Risk:**
 These scripts are third-party tools and are not affiliated with Google.
 Using a chat history cleaner is permanent; deleted data cannot be recovered.
 These scripts allow you to mass-delete content, but the author assumes no responsibility for data loss or account issues.

+## 🔮 Future Compatibility
+This script's operation depends on the current Document Object Model (DOM) of the Google AI Studio platform.
+Modifications to the website by Google are likely to render this script non-functional in the future.
+While the author does not plan on providing proactive updates or support, contributions in the form of GitHub pull requestsare welcome.